UniformCSS/docs/docs/customization/sass-configuration.md

 ## Setting Groups

-It is helpful to note, there are four types of settings you can pass into your configuration, build, theme, utility, and excludes.
+It is helpful to note, there are four types of settings you can pass into your configuration, build, theme, utilities, and excludes.

 ### Build Settings